Back to top anchor

 Dr Lifeng Zhou HRC NZ

-Dr Lifeng Zhou is the Interim Chief Advisor for Asian Collaboration, Service Improvement and Innovation (SI&I), Te Whatu Ora Health New Zealand.
-In this role, he leads, develops and implements Asian international collaboration initiatives across the nation, focusing on areas such as digital transformation, leadership and talent, and facility and capacity building.
-Lifeng also works part-time as a senior epidemiologist at SI&I. Lifeng does research in health needs assessment, social and pharmaco-epidemiology, burden of disease, primary care service access by migrants, and health equity.
-He currently chairs the Asian Caucus of the Public Health Association (PHANZ) and is an executive councilor of PHANZ.
+Dr Lifeng Zhou is the Chief Advisor for Asian/Ethnic Health and International Collaboration, Planning, Funding and Outcomes Unit (PFO), Health New Zealand Te Whatu Ora.
+In this role, he leads and develops health and well-being policy and provides data insights for Asian and ethnic communities across Health NZ.
+Lifeng also leads and implements the Asian international collaboration initiatives across the nation, focusing on areas such as digital transformation, leadership and talent, and facility and capacity building.
+Lifeng works part-time as a senior epidemiologist at PFO.
+Lifeng does research in health needs assessment, social and pharmaco-epidemiology, burden of disease, primary care service access by migrants, and health equity.
+He is a member of Auckland Health Research Ethics Committee (AHREC).

 Mr Baden Vertongen